As SC colleges crumble, will legislators dodge repair bill again in 2018?

 S.C.
 House Majority Leader Gary Simrill, R-York, said House budget chief Rep. Brian White, R-Anderson, is working on higher education reform “because, certainly, none of us want tuition increased,” he said.

-“Part of the issue has been the state did not step up and take care of buildings and needs on college campuses,” said Simrill, the vice chair of the House’s budget-writing committee.
+“Part of the issue has been the state did not step up and take care of buildings and needs on college campuses,” said Simrill, vice chairman of the House’s budget-writing committee.
 “The college did it themselves.”

 Before 2001, the S.C.
 Legislature would pass a bond bill every few years to keep up with the state’s growth and needs.